zhouh115/DWT-FFC/README.md

 # DWT-FFC
-This is the code for our method submmitted to NTIRE 2023 HR NonHomogeneous Dehazing Challenge
+This is the code for our DWT-FFC method submmitted to NTIRE 2023 HR NonHomogeneous Dehazing Challenge

 # Environment: